-2 3 (ii) Hedges of cash commodity fixed-price sales contracts; 4 5 (iii) Hedges of offsetting unfixed-price cash commodity sales and purchases; 6 7 (iv) Hedges of unsold anticipated production; 8 9 (v) Hedges of unfilled anticipated requirements for processing, manufacturing, use or 10 resale; 11 12 (vi) Hedges of anticipated merchandising; 13 / ··› 14 (V11) Hedges by agents responsible for merchandising cash positions; 15 () 16 (V111) Hedges of anticipated mineral royalties; 17 ( : \ 18 (ix) Hedges of anticipated receipts or payments under an executed contract for 19 services; 20 () 21 (X) Offsets of commodity trade options that meet the requirements of CFTC Regulation 22 32.3 ; and 23 (vi) Cross sammadity hadres 24 (XI) Cross-commodity hedges; 25 26 (5) Deliverable Supply - noting the exception of modifications related to the ICE Cotton 27 No. 2 (CT) contract, the final rule's adoptions of federal spot month position limit 28 levels at or below 25 percent of estimated deliverable supply, further noting that with 29 respect to the CT contract, ACSA was instrumental in negotiating the final rule's 30 adoption of a lower federal spot month position limit level of 900 contracts instead of 31 the proposed 1,800 contracts; 32 the proposed 1,000 confidents, 33 (6) Fea deral Limits - the final rule's settings of the spot-month, single-month, and all-month 34 position limits, with position limits for the CT contract are as follows: 35 P o.
-5-1-5-1 11-11-15, W. 1-11-1 P 0-5-11-15 1-51 1-15 0-5 1-5 1-5 1-5 1-5 1-5 1-5 1-5 1-5 1-5 1 36 (i) Spot-Month Limit: 900 contracts; 37 () 38 (ii) Single-Month Limit: The greater of 5,000 contracts or 50 percent of the all-month- 39 · / combined limit; and 40 41 (iii) All-Months Limit: 11,900 contracts; 42 ' ' 43 (7) Exc change-Set Limits - the final rule's prohibitions of exchanges from adopting position 44 limits that are more lenient than any limit set for the same contract at the federal level; 45 noting that exchanges may grant exemptions from the exchange-set position limits so 46 long as the exemption is recognized by the CFTC for federal position limit purposes, 47 for example, an enumerated BFH exemption, and urging ACSA's continued support of 48 the continuance of exchange set position limits at the current level of 300 contracts in 49 the spot-month, 5,000 single-month, and 5,000 all-months limits; 50
+2 3 (ii) Hedges of cash commodity fixed-price sales contracts; 4 5 (iii) Hedges of offsetting unfixed-price cash commodity sales and purchases; 6 7 (iv) Hedges of unsold anticipated production; 8 9 (v) Hedges of unfilled anticipated requirements for processing, manufacturing, use or 10 resale; 11 12 (vi) Hedges of anticipated merchandising; 13 14 (vii) Hedges by agents responsible for merchandising cash positions; 15 16 (viii) Hedges of anticipated mineral royalties; 17 18 (ix) Hedges of anticipated receipts or payments under an executed contract for 19 services; 20 21 (x) Offsets of commodity trade options that meet the requirements of CFTC Regulation 22 32.3; and 23 ( •) 24 (X1) Cross-commodity hedges; 25 (5) D 26 (5) Deliverable Supply - noting the exception of modifications related to the ICE Cotton 27 No. 2 (CT) contract, the final rule's adoption of federal spot month position limit levels 28 at or below 25 percent of estimated deliverable supply, further noting that with respect 29 to the CT contract, ACSA was instrumental in negotiating the final rule's adoption of 30 a lower federal spot month position limit level of 900 contracts instead of the proposed 1,800 contracts; 31 32 1,0 oo contracts, 33 (6) Fac deral Limits - the final rule's settings of the spot-month, single-month, and all-month 34 position limits, with position limits for the CT contract that are as follows: 35 pos stron mints, with position mints for the C1 contract that are as follows.
+36 (i) Spot-Month Limit: 900 contracts; 37 (1) Spot World Elling.
+900 Contracts, 38 (ii) Single-Month Limit: The greater of 5,000 contracts or 50 percent of the all-month- 39 (11) combined limit; and 40 41 (iii) All-Months Limit: 11,900 contracts; 42 · / 43 (7) Exc change-Set Limits - the final rule's prohibitions of exchanges from adopting position 44 limits that are more lenient than any limit set for the same contract at the federal level; 45 noting that exchanges may grant exemptions from the exchange-set position limits so 46 long as the exemption is recognized by the CFTC for federal position limit purposes, 47 for example, an enumerated BFH exemption, and urging ACSA's continued support of 48 the continuance of exchange set position limits at the current level of 300 contracts in 49 the spot-month, 5,000 single-month, and 5,000 all-months limits;